Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Important

-This project is in a very early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
+This project is in an early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.

 Many information here was provided thanks to Renegade Project Discord server members.